ministryofjustice/moj-frontend/docs/components/date-picker.md

 ### No focus indicator shown when navigating between dates (NVDA only)

 When people use the screen reader software NVDA, no focus indicator is displayed when they navigate between dates.
 This only happens with NVDA software.
 This fails [WCAG 2.2 success criterion 2.4.7 (Focus visible)](https://www.w3.org/TR/WCAG22/#focus-visible).
-We’re aware of this issue and plan to implement a fix by April 2025.
+We’re aware of this issue and plan to implement a fix by June 2025.

 ## How to use